Lysxia/generic-random/README.md

   weights have been specified for all constructors.
-- A simple (optional) strategy to ensure termination: `Test.QuickCheck.Gen`'s size parameter decreases at every recursive `genericArbitrary'` call; when it reaches zero, sample directly from a finite set of finite values.
+- A simple (optional) strategy to ensure termination: `Test.QuickCheck.Gen`'s size parameter decreases at every recursive `genericArbitrary'` call; when it reaches zero, sample directly from a trivially terminating generator.